REGATTA ATTENDANCE AND FEES

 Hanlan covers the truck and trailer expenses of transporting Club boats and some privately-owned boats to all regattas being attended by the Club.
 The expenses include maintenance fees, fuel, and insurance for the truck and trailer and the boats during transportation.

 It is the responsibility of each person to ensure all boats they are rowing at a regatta are properly fastened to the trailer, and that all riggers, nuts and bolts, seats, and oars are placed on the trailer for transportation.
-Only the transportation steward or coach is allowed to move or retie a boat the athletes have tied on the trailer.
-A boat-tying lesson will be held prior to the first trailer-loading session.
+A boat-tying lesson will be held at or prior to the first trailer-loading session.
 Topics to be covered include the proper tying techniques with the various ties, and important facts to remember regarding placement of boats on the trailer.
-Attendance is mandatory for all athletes who will be placing boats on the Club trailer.

 Everyone who uses a boat transported on the trailer is responsible for loading the entire trailer.
 Do not leave the trailer loading to the crew with the latest race.
 Do not leave the regatta until the coach or trailer driver has granted permission.

-Sport rowers who do not wish to compete, but would like to partake in other ways at the regattas, are encouraged to attend an umpire clinic and become certified to help run the regattas.
+Hanlan rowers who are not competing at regattas, but would like to partake in other ways, are encouraged to attend an umpire clinic and become certified to help run the regattas.
 It is a great way to be on the water and in the action.

-For more information on how to volunteer for regattas or become a certified umpire, please visit: https://www.rowontario.ca/events/.
+For more information on how to volunteer for regattas or become a certified umpire, please visit www.rowontario.ca/become-an-umpire/